Updated on 10/15/2020

 If this fear rings true, you may be suffering from a common phobia called thalassophobia.
-Although the name is long and complicated, the description is pretty simple – it is the persistent fear of vast, deep and often dark bodies of water.
-In particular, it is a person’s fear of the great unknown right below their feet.
-To better understand the phobia and help manage its symptoms, it is important to gain a solid understanding of its causes and treatment.
+Although the name is long and complicated, the description is pretty simple — it is defined as the persistent fear of vast, deep and often dark bodies of water, which to us humans often feels dangerous.
+In particular, thalassophobia describes a person’s fear of the great unknown right below their feet.
+To better understand this phobia and help manage its symptoms, it is imperative to gain a solid understanding of its causes and treatment.

 Signs and Symptoms of Thalassophobia

-Differing from the fear of water itself, thalassophobia is the persistent fear of what exists below the water’s surface.
+Differing from aquaphobia, which is the fear of any type or amount of water, thalassophobia is the persistent fear of bodies of deep, dark water and what exists below the surface.
 Whether in the ocean, a deep river, or a large lake, the fear can stem from the thought of an unknown creature swimming below you or even just knowing how deep, expansive, and dark some large bodies of water are.
 Often, the most frightening part is the water’s ability to get darker the deeper it gets, coupled with what little we actually know about the life forms inhabiting the deepest depths.

 In extreme cases, a person who experiences this phobia may start to shake, sweat, or vomit when they are near or in a large body of water — and these sensations can occur when merely looking at pictures of a watery expanse.
 It can also be a terrifying thought to be so far away from the land while in the water.
 In most cases, people who have this fear will be scared, nervous, and generally uneasy around large bodies of water.